 1. Not communicating with your partner

-To avoid creating bigger problems in the relationship, find time to talk about your feelings, even if you have to set a date for these conversations.
-Allow yourself to talk or listen without rushing to accuse or defend.
+To avoid creating more significant problems in the relationship, find time to talk about your feelings, even if you have to set a date for these conversations.
+Allow yourself to speak or listen without rushing to accuse or defend.
 If you can’t find it in yourselves to talk about the difficult things without help, consider booking a therapy session.
 If your relationship isn’t strong enough to freely discuss issues, then it might not be ready for swinging even if you both feel excited.
 Best to focus on your communication skills.

 2. Going too far too fast

 Non-monogamy tends to be a very different dynamic than anything most people have previously experienced.
 The safest way to approach swinging is by starting slow and only going as fast as the comfort level of the slowest person.
 Tackle one part of the journey at a time before going all in.
-Attend a swingers’ party or club and stay in the sidelines, taking in the scene unfolding in front of you.
-Or if you feel more comfortable with a one-on-one meeting, start off with foreplay.
+Attend a swingers’ party or club and stay on the sidelines, taking in the scene unfolding in front of you.
+Or, if you feel more comfortable with a one-on-one meeting, start with foreplay.
 This allows you to develop confidence and get used to the swirling emotions that can potentially surprise you.
 As you communicate with your partner about the steps you are taking, the more comfortable the two of you will get before taking it all the way.
 Remember, you are young & have plenty of time to go swinging.
 There is no need to risk your amazing relationship by rushing in too fast.

 3. Failing to set boundaries

 Swinging is designed to be a pleasurable experience for all involved, and it requires careful thought and consideration about your partner’s needs.
 You might think that not setting boundaries is wise because it allows both of you to go as far as you can or want to – but it tends to be a disaster waiting to happen.
-Swinging boundaries are less about limiting the experience and more about ensuring everyone will be happy and comfortable afterwards.
+Swinging boundaries are less about limiting the experience and more about ensuring everyone will be happy and comfortable afterward.
 They are an integral part of the swinging lifestyle, as they allow both of you to derive mutual pleasure from the experience with the security of staying within your mutually agreed comfort zone.

 Communicating boundaries with your partner helps both of you understand each other’s needs, goals, and limits.
 As you become more comfortable with going just a little bit further, the boundaries can be shifted.
 This is especially important with younger swingers who might be less experienced with their partner’s feelings and concerns.